andrew-m-higgs/ghost-buster/README.md

 # ghost-buster
-A fairly minimal theme for Ghost.
+A minimal theme for Ghost.